learn-co-curriculum/phase-3-ruby-advanced-class-methods-readme/README.md

   def self.new_from_csv(csv_data)
     # Split the CSV data into an array of individual rows.
     rows = csv_data.split("\n")
-    # For each row, let's collect a Person instance based on the data
+    # For each row, let's map a Person instance based on the data
-    people = rows.collect do |row|
+    people = rows.map do |row|
       # Split the row into 3 parts, name, age, company, at the ", "
       data = row.split(", ")
       name = data[0]